Zilola-Nazarova/harry-potter-characters/README.md

 ### Prerequisites

-In order to run and modify this project you need:
+To run and modify this project you need:

-- gitHub account;
+- GitHub account;
 - git installed on your OS;
 - VSCode (or another code editor);
 - modern browser (supporting HTML5 and CSS3) is highly recommended;